 Verdict

 Buy — but only with a full service history.
-The water pump, DPF and injectors are manageable known quantities.
+The water pump, EGR, DPF and DSG are all manageable known quantities when you can see they have been addressed.
 What you want to avoid is a car that has been run cheaply with no documentation.
 History is everything on this one.

 Frequently Asked Questions

 The 5-speed manual is the safer choice.
-The DSG is excellent when maintained but DSG fluid changes are frequently skipped.
-Only buy DSG if you can verify full DSG service history.
+The 7-speed dry-clutch DSG fitted to the 1.6 TDI is more fragile than the oil-bathed DSG in the 2.0 TDI, and DSG fluid changes are frequently skipped.
+Only buy a DSG if you can verify full DSG service history including fluid changes.